 Crashes are grouped into the same cluster if they can be reached through any connected crashes, ensuring reachability within the cluster.
 We obtain a total of 7,433 clusters.
 Separate statistics for each platform reveal 7,222 clusters for GitHub and 640 for Kaggle.

 We further visualize the clusters in relation to exception types.
-We observe that multiple exception types have similar error values as~\autoref{tb: cluster_exp} shows.
+We observe that one exception type may have different patterns that lead to different crash types as~\autoref{tb: cluster_exp} shows.
 This is likely because Python exceptions can be customized and raised by users or library developers under various names or reasons.
-As a result, exceptions with different names may represent similar issues.
 This finding motivates our approach of clustering based on error values, rather than using exception types directly.

 We include all clusters, emphasizing the most frequent ones, which cover over 70\% of crashes in each dataset - 65 clusters for GitHub with a minimum size of 100 and 50 for Kaggle with a minimum size of 10.
 The remaining, less common crashes are grouped into a single cluster.
 This results in 66 clusters for GitHub and 51 for Kaggle overall.